 Little Drummer Boy” with Bing Crosby on the latter’s “Merrie Olde Christmas Show” in 1977) occurred in the summer of 1967, when guitar great Jimi Hendrix served as one of the supporting acts on the Monkees’ American tour.

 Into this breach stepped the most unlikely of benefactors: the Monkees.
-A couple of members of the "pre-fab four" were already familiar with Jimi Hendrix and his music, as Micky Dolenz later recalled:
+A couple of members of the

 The first time I’d seen Hendrix was in New York at some club in the Village.
 He was playing lead guitar for the John Hammond band.
 I’d been invited down to hear “this guy play with his teeth.”
 Sure enough, there was this young Black guy who, besides being an extraordinary guitar picker, would occasionally raise the instrument up to his mouth and play it with his teeth.